-Our planted 60 cm container pond in textured Verdigris look fibreglass finish appears in the May edition of Gardeners World Magazine in an article entitled Potted ponds.
+Our planted 60 cm container pond in textured Verdigris look fibreglass appears in Gardeners World Magazine May 2018 in an article entitled Potted ponds.

 We provided the fibreglass container pond and plants for the main photo and the step by step section but we were not at the photoshoot itself.